 If you love craft beer, rare beers, and interesting microbrews, head to Vienna, where you’ll find a smattering of unique beers available nowhere else in Europe (or the world!).

 Like Dublin, Edinburgh has a pub on every street corner and a drinking culture that dates back thousands of years.
 Unlike Dublin, the price of a pint is closer to $4.50 than $7, making that drunken decision to buy the entire bar a round slightly less regrettable the next day.

 8. Melbourne, Australia

 With ginormous beer-filled supermarkets, bars on every corner, and relatively cheap local libations, it’s clear that Melburnians know their beer.
-And since the Australian summer is flip-flopped with sumner in the Northern Hemisphere, July might be prime time to escape the heat and enjoy a cold brew in cooler weather.
+And since the Australian summer is flip-flopped with summer in the Northern Hemisphere, July might be prime time to escape the heat and enjoy a cold brew in cooler weather.
+City Breaks: Melbourne